 If we forget this and do not include our selves in this extension of love, if we run our selves down and do not attend to our own needs for nourishment, rest and space, we can risk creating physical or mental illness.
 Tejas and prana cannot flourish without ojas and may even harm us.
 If ojas shrinks from exhaustion or excess Vata or sheer overload, it cannot provide the healthy container that prana and tejas need.
 Auto-immune diseases or mental disturbances may result.
 With insufficient ojas, prana can become hyper and tejas can manifest as manic.
 When someone is at risk of nervous exhaustion or in an auto-immune depleted state, here is when ojas needs to be built, rather than prana or tejas.
 Rest, reduced stimulation, time in nature, steady meals and fluids, and gentle marma therapy can help.

 Over the years I’ve taught marma therapy as a self care method to build ojas, as a protection for all three subtle energies.
 There are simple points on our bodies that can be safely contacted in a direct form of self care.
-I have usually thought that people need to be in the same physical space in order to learn these points, yet perhaps this is not true.
+Contacting one marma point can have a ripple effect; it can impact our physical well being, our sense of energy, the balance of our emotions, the clarity of our mind.
+A single marma point can even connect us with our sacred self, Anandamaya kosha.
+In the past I thought that people needed to be in the same physical space in order to learn these points, yet in recent years this seems less and less true.